robotics-upo/gazebo_sfm_plugin/README.md

 # gazebo_sfm_plugin
-A plugin for simulation of human pedestrians in ROS Gazebo.
+A plugin for simulation of human pedestrians in ROS2 and Gazebo.

+**Tested in ROS2 Galactic and Gazebo 11**

 The persons are affected by the obstacles and other persons using the [Social Force Model](https://github.com/robotics-upo/lightsfm)